sarahcalande/dumbo-web-082718/33_react_state_props/README.md

 \*Tools we will learn/expand upon today

 - Smart Components vs. Presentational Components
+  - Calling props using props.key instead of this.props.key
 - More State
   - setState
   - Lifting state